CoryDHall/ghost/README.md

 ---

 * A class that handles player interaction with the game.
-* Uses modification of `$stdin` and `$stdout` to allow expansion of the class to accomodate user input from outside the command line
+* Uses modification of `$stdin` and `$stdout` to allow expansion of the class to accommodate user input from outside the command line
 ***
 + AI:
 ---

-* So far, I have implemented 5 different `AI` classes:
+* So far, I have implemented 5 different `Ai` classes:

 ####  `Ai::BruteForce` | Brute Force AI